-The Provincial Capital Commission will be conducting a prescribed burn within Wascana Centre on north Goose Island and Pelican Island this fall.
+The Provincial Capital Commission conducted a prescribed burn within Wascana Centre on north Goose Island and Pelican Island on October 27, 2025.

 What is a prescribed burn?